The Network Authorization Fee is an assessment charge that applies to all Discover authorization transactions.

 What are assessment fees?

-Assessment fees are non-negotiable, and the same for everyone.
+Discover assessment fees are non-negotiable, and the same for everyone.
 However, some processors may “pad” the fees in order to make more money while making it look like the fees are out of their hands.
 Be sure to find a credit card processor that passes assessments to you at cost.

 Network Authorization Fee